2.6 cavity with qubit (TTS1AES001)

 Orange - VNA is at low power and additional signal 3.657 GHz, +35 dB is applied.
 In this case resonance peak shifts even futher away from normal cavity resonance ~300 Hz to the left, which was not observed before with other frequecies.

-#15 Updated by Silvia Zorzetti about 1 year ago
+#15 Updated by Silvia Zorzetti over 1 year ago

 - File 7376366804mag.png 7376366804mag.png added